Skip to Content

 Signs and Examples of Disability Discrimination

-Here are some common signs of disability discrimination:
+Below are some common signs of disability discrimination you may encounter in the workplace:

 Documenting incidents and gathering supporting evidence can strengthen your position if you decide to take further action with a disability discrimination lawyer.